-Apprentice Name ULI ULN IEA Name Early Years Lead Practitioner Yes 1 Request observation date and time at least 20 days in advance.
+App Apprentice Name ULN IEA IEA Name Early Years Lead F Practitioner Yes 1 Request observation date and time at least 20 days in advance.
 (You can make a note of the date here.)
-2 Check that your setting's Parental Consent allow observations for study purpose and make sure children who do not will not be present.
-Submit consent form, observation plan and risk assessment 2 weeks before your observation (if you have not submitted at Gateway) Your plan should map to the KSBs and should include: - Group work with minimum of 3 children - Supervision, leadership or coaching of staff - Communication parents/guardians It should include the following: 3 "what" opportunities and experiences will be supported (outline of learning focus) "who" is involved (i.e., number of children/children's profiles/parents/guardians/colleagues).
-Remember, you must have at least 3 children in your group for at least part of the observation. "why" these areas of focus for learning have been selected (i.e., how it provides the apprentice the opportunity to provide coverage of the KSBs) "when" it will occur (i.e., scheduled date/time) "how" the session will be supported (i.e., the probable skills and approaches that the apprentice will use to support and extend the children's learning) "where" it will begin (i.e., indoors/outdoors) Outline the times expected for each element in your plan (60 minutes) It should be no more than 2 A4 pages typed in size 12 font.
-4 Submit final amendments to observation plan and risk assessment at least 72 hours before the observation takes place.
-5 On the day of the observation, ensure you: - have photo ID with you - have a copy of your plan with you - prepared the activity in advance - prepared a sufficient space for the Q&A to take place afterwards.
-(30 minutes) You are allowed breaks during the observation, but we recommend keeping these to the minimum.
-You must still be under exam condition and full view of your IEA during breaks too.
-Please advise your IEA when you wish to stop the time and move to a different element of
+2 - Check that your setting's Parental Consent allow observations for study purpose and make sure children who do not will not be present. observation (if you form, observation plan and risk assessment 2 weeks before your u have not submitted at Gateway) map to the KSBs and should include: Group work with minimum of 3 children Supervision, leadership or coaching of staff Communication parents/guardians It should include the following: 3 "who" profiles/p children ir "why" the the appre "when" it "how" the the appre is involved (i.e., number of children/children's arents/guardians/colleagues).
+Remember, you must have at least 3 in your group for at least part of the observation.
+Ease areas of focus for learning have been selected (i.e., how it provides intice the opportunity to provide coverage of the KSBs) it will occur (i.e., scheduled date/time) to see session will be supported (i.e., the probable skills and approaches that intice will use to support and extend the children's learning) it will begin (i.e., indoors/outdoors) expected for each element in your plan (60 minutes) It should be no mo ore than 2 A4 pages typed in size 12 font.
+4 Submit final amen the observation ta idments to observation plan and risk assessment at least 72 hours before akes place.
+On the day of the observation, ensure you: 5 have a copprepared to ID with you py of your plan with you the activity in advance a sufficient space for the Q&A to take place afterwards.
+(30 minutes) You are allowed b minimum. oreaks during the observation, but we recommend keeping these to the You must still be u under exam condition and full view of your IEA during breaks too.
+Please advise your your observation. r IEA when you wish to stop the time and move to a different element of